 Huntington’s music program is well represented in the county and state music festivals each year.
 The high school takes great pride in having one of largest symphonic orchestras in the state, and being represented nationally by the renowned Huntington Blue Devil marching band.

 Our performing arts program includes annual theatrical performances in the intermediate, middle and high schools as well as theater arts electives in the high school.
-Dance instruction is now offered as a physical education elective at the high school.
 Students interested in dance competition may audition for the Highstepper dance team or Step team.

 Eric Reynolds assumed the position as Huntington’s district director of fine and performing arts on July 1, 2016.